rkc065/Data-Analysis/README.md

 # Data-Analysis
-This repository is a collection of all Data Analytics Practices and Projects
+This repository is a collection of all the Data Analytics Practices and Projects.